nandininema07/Uptrack/README.md

-# HabitFlow - Personal Habit Tracker
+# UpTrack - Personal Tracker

 ## Overview

-HabitFlow is a comprehensive Progressive Web Application (PWA) for personal habit tracking and management.
-The application helps users build better habits through smart streak tracking, progress visualization, and offline support.
+UpTrack is a comprehensive Progressive Web Application (PWA) for personal tracking and management.
+The application helps users build consistency through smart streak tracking, progress visualization, and offline support.
 It features a modern, responsive design with both light and dark themes, intuitive habit management tools, detailed analytics, and notification systems for habit reminders.

 The system is built as a full-stack application with a React frontend, Express.js backend, and PostgreSQL database, designed to work seamlessly across desktop and mobile devices with PWA capabilities.